annapurnachary/NOAA_Capstone_LLM/README.md

 ---

 ## sample questions you can ask in the Streamlit UI:
-* Question 1:What happened in January in Kansas?
+* Question 1:Summarize the NOAA storm events in the dataset.
 * Question 2:Where did heavy rainfall cause rivers or creeks to overflow their banks?
 * Question 3: Tell me about drought in Missouri
 * Question 4: Show me reports of subzero wind chills and freezing rain causing ice accumulation